Championship playoff final: How to watch, start time, odds, prediction

 Their seasons

-Brentford seven-straight league meeting to surge into the mix for automatic promotion but lost their last two, meeting Fulham on 81 points.
+Brentford won a even-straight league games to surge into the mix for automatic promotion but lost their last two, meeting Fulham on 81 points.

 As for the Cottagers, Fulham finished the season on a seven-match unbeaten run which included five wins